NivenT/academic_website/_advice/postdoc.md

 ## Europe + Others

 It is my understanding that postdoc applications outside of the US tend to be less standardized.
 Some such positions will appear on mathjobs, but by no means all of them.
 Positions outside of the US tends to rely more on word-of-mouth advertising.
-They also tend to have more variance in when they open up (more on this later; see `Rough Timeline`).
+They also tend to have more variance in when they open up (more on this later; see [Rough Timeline](#rough-timeline)).
 That said, here's some general advice for finding non-US positions:

 * Talk to your advisor.
 They may know someone looking for a postdoc or know other tricks for finding positions.
 * Subscribe to mailing lists.
 Some subjects have (worldwide) mailing lists that are often used to advertise job openings (and conferences and other news), though how active they are may vary.
 I know there is one for [algebraic topology](https://lists.illinois.edu/lists/info/algtop-l) which is quite active and one for [number theory](https://listserv.nodak.edu/cgi-bin/wa.exe?A0=NMBRTHRY).
 You can ask your advisor if there is such a mailing list in your subject area.
 * Additionally, pay attention to department emails.
 Some times these will contain advertisements for job postings.
-For examaple, my partner ended up taking a position at MIT that we first heard about from an email advertisement blasted to everyone in the MIT math department.
+For example, my partner ended up taking a position at MIT that we first heard about from an email advertisement blasted to everyone in the MIT math department.
 * For jobs in the UK specifically, there is the website [jobs.ac.uk](https://www.jobs.ac.uk/search/mathematics-and-statistics), which is some times described as a mathjobs analogue.
 When I was applying, I did not find it as useful as mathjobs, but it is still worth checking it every so often in case something relevant to you pops up.
 * Also in the UK, [UK Research and Innovation](https://www.ukri.org/apply-for-funding/our-fellowship-opportunities/) may fund some relevant positions.